NamilD/Nakuma-Player/README.md

 This is a mediaplayer that you don't need any mediaplayer software to play your Audio/Video files which are in your HDD or Flash drive

-Size is less than 1 megabyte!
+* Size is less than 1 megabyte!

-No Installations
+* No Installations

-No registrations
+* No registrations

-No need of internet connection
+* No need of internet connection

+* Responsive User Interface

+* Play song using Drag n Drop,

 This Program needs only a web browser.(Working perfect on chrome and firefox)